graphql-rust/juniper/book/src/types/interfaces.md

     fn home_planet(language: Option<String>) -> &'static str {
         //                   ^^^^^^^^^^^^^^
-        // Notice additional nullable field, which is missing on `Human`.
+        // Notice additional `null`able field, which is missing on `Human`.
         // Resolving `...on Human { homePlanet }` will provide `None` for this
         // argument.
         match language.as_deref() {